-Generally speaking, our facilities for disabled visitors are improving.
+Generally speaking, the facilities for disabled visitors are improving.
 An increasing number of accommodation establishments have wheelchair ramps and bathroom facilities for the disabled.
 Almost every national park has at least one accessible chalet and many accommodation establishments have one or two wheelchair-friendly rooms.
-Most of our sports stadiums have accessible suites, stands or areas for wheelchairs near accessible parking as well as special toilet facilities.
+Most sports stadia have accessible suites, stands or areas for wheelchairs near accessible parking as well as special toilet facilities.
 Most public buildings also cater for wheelchair access.

 The seasons in the Southern Hemisphere are the direct opposite of those in the Northern Hemisphere.
-For summer months, lightweight (cottons and linens), short-sleeved clothes are best, although a light jersey/jumper might be needed for the cooler evenings.
+For summer months (September to April) lightweight such as cottons and linens, short-sleeved clothes are best, although a light jersey/jumper might be needed for the cooler evenings.
 Umbrellas and raincoats are essential for the summers and the Western Cape winters.
-Warmer clothes are needed for the winter months.
+Warmer clothes are needed for the winter months (May to August).

 Most plugs have three round pins but some plugs with two smaller pins are also found on appliances.
 Adaptors are readily available countrywide.
 US-made appliances may need a transformer.

 Malaria is found only in the Lowveld of Mpumalanga and Limpopo and on the Maputaland coast of KwaZulu-Natal and is not much of a risk in the winter months.
-Although the incidence of malaria is rare, it would be best to take adequate precautions if you choose to visit these areas.
+Although incidences of malaria are rare, it is still advisable to take adequate precautions if you choose to visit these areas.

-Our government has embarked on an extensive anti-malaria programme (in co-operation with Swaziland and Mozambique) and the incidence of malaria is decreasing.
+The South African government has embarked on an extensive anti-malaria programme (in co-operation with Swaziland and Mozambique) and the incidence of malaria is decreasing.
 It is not possible to contract malaria unless you are bitten by an infected mosquito.
-And with modern insect repellents and some common sense one can significantly reduce the chances.
+And with modern insect repellents and some common sense one can significantly reduce the risks.

 South Africa has very strict drinking and driving laws - with a maximum allowable alcohol blood content of 0.05%.
 Translated, this means about one glass of wine for the average woman and perhaps 1.5 or two for a man.
-Our speed limits are 120kmph on the open road, 100km/h on smaller roads and between 60 and 80 km/h in towns.
-Be aware that even major national roads cut through residential areas so there may be a speed limit of 80 or 60 km/h on a road that looks like an autobahn.
+Speed limits are 120 km/h on the open road, 100 km/h on smaller roads and between 60 and 80 km/h in towns.
+Be aware that even major national roads cut through residential areas so there may be a speed limit of 80 or 60 km/h on a road that looks like an Autobahn.

-Whatever the temptation to do so, it is neither advisable nor permissible to pay cash to traffic officers.
-Rather to accept the fine given to you with a good grace.
+Whatever the temptation to do so, it is neither advisable nor permissible to pay cash to traffic officers – it is better to accept the fine given to you with a good grace.
 Corruption only leads to more corruption!

 Visitors entering South Africa from a yellow fever zone (including Kenya and Zambia) must have a valid international yellow fever inoculation certificate.
 Only infants under the age of one year are exempt.
 Immunisation against cholera and smallpox are not required nor are any other vaccinations unless time is to be spent in undeveloped rural areas.